 - Use creative ways to grab attention, such as multimedia displays.

 - Keep it simple.
 Have one central theme rather than trying to crowd everything onto the stand.

 - Allow space for visitors.
 Keep the front clear, and provide a focal point at the back to encourage them onto the stand.

 - Avoid building a "corporate fortress" that scares away visitors.

 Let target customers know about your stand

-- Ask the organisers if they can provide free complimentary tickets to send to selected VIP customers.
+- Ask the organisers for complimentary tickets to send to selected VIP customers.

 - A press release is a must.
 Tell the media about your presence at the show and give details about your stand, your products and any news you want to announce.
 Include pictures.
 Give details of how journalists can contact you for further information.

 - Use your website, social media, advertising or direct mail to announce your presence at the exhibition.